-Airport pat downs at airports are portrayed as harmless and necessary for the security of the passengers.
-But the reality of such security pat downs, may be something completely different.
+Airport pat downs are portrayed as harmless and necessary for the security of the passengers.
+But the reality of such security pat downs may be something completely different.
 Something not very pleasant.

 The rules issued by the Transportation Security Administration (TSA) seem to be fairly straightforward.
 At least, in principle and in theory.

 The TSA states that its approach to airport security and screening is a “risk-based, intelligence-driven strategy designed to improve both security and the passenger experience”.
 But how far do pat downs have to go?

 TSA guidelines further state that “officers may use risk-based security measures to identify, mitigate and resolve potential threats at the airport security checkpoint”.
 Airport security officers can also ask you heaps of personal info about your travels, identity, property, etc. – and even though you’ve had all this questioning, you’re still not guaranteed a quicker screening process.

 One of the more problematic and invasive security procedures are airport pat downs.

 - If you cannot or choose not to be screened by advanced imaging technology or a walk-through metal detector

 - If when you go through the walk-through metal detector, the alarm goes off

 - Even if the results are negative arising from you being screened by advanced imaging technology or by a walk-through metal detector, you still may be picked at random for a security pat-down